Frojd/Fabrik/documentation/3_HOW_DOES_IT_WORK.md

 Here is a more [detailed example](https://github.com/Frojd/Fabrik/blob/develop/examples/django/fabricrc.template.txt).

 ### Recipes
 A recipe is essentially the glue between a stage and extensions.
-It includes the necessary extensions and applies custom configurations that combine different extensions.
+It includes the necessary extensions and applies custom configurations that combine different extensions using hooks.

 ### Extensions
-Is esentially a way of interacting with various server tools and software, such as nginx or uwsgi.
+Is essentially a way of interacting with various server tools and software, such as nginx or uwsgi.
 Should be kept small, flexible and modular.